 A gooseneck kettle isn’t required, but it makes a big difference in pour over brewing.
 The narrow spout gives you precise control over water flow and direction, which is key for even extraction.
 Standard kettles pour too quickly and unevenly, leading to inconsistent results.

 If you’re serious about pour over, consider a gooseneck with a comfortable grip, steady flow rate, and good balance.
 Electric models with temperature control let you heat water to the ideal brewing range (195–205°F) without guesswork.
 For manual kettles, prioritize stability and ease of pouring.
+Read more about gooseneck kettles and check out my favorite options here.

 Bloom & Flow Control